Recovery Is Important To The Whole Family

 A family member who’s recovering from addiction may have caused wounds within the family during the addiction.
 Part of addiction recovery is healing those wounds and rebuilding a healthy environment at home.
 Family therapy can facilitate that healing and promote forgiveness.

 Tranquil Shores understands the importance of family therapy in addiction recovery and offers services that incorporate family healing into your program.
 We encourage family members to participate in therapy sessions and offer outreach services to support family members dealing with addiction.

-The recovery services for families at Tranquil Shores help rebuild relationships between parents and between children and parents.
 Family relationships a complex.
 When they are healthy, they can be the most supportive relationships in your life.
 Through family therapy, the goal at Tranquil Shores is to heal and strengthen those family relationships to help ensure a lasting recovery.

 Being A Spouse of Someone with a Substance Abuse Disorder